taosharma/tunebook-sapper/architecture/DEV_DIARY.md

 - Added json import support to rollup config file: https://github.com/rollup/plugins/tree/master/packages/json
 - Couldn't get tailwind list-decimal class to work for some reason!
 - Messing around with https://github.com/isaacHagoel/svelte-dnd-action to get drag and drop action on the list.

+## 19 April

+- Changed default drag and drop id at top level to 'orderId'